 A lengthy power outage that affects your home can also threaten your family’s safety or damage your property.
-And because a blackout’s impact is magnified in the winter, being prepared for a power outage and knowing what to do until power is restored is critical.
+Because a blackout’s impact is magnified in the winter, being prepared for a power outage and knowing what to do until power is restored is critical.
 Here are a few things you can do in advance and tips on how to stay safe during an extended outage.

 - Use water sparingly.
 For example, flush the toilet with leftover cooking or washing water.